by Phoenix Desertsong, Old School Duelist

 The Oracle was a fragile 3/1 without the Tribute, so making it into a 5/3 was a fair trade-off most of the time.
 While the Oracle of Bones did see some play in Standard, it didn’t really make many waves as it was a vanilla 5/3 most of the time - although it did have haste.

 While Wildfire Eternal doesn’t have haste, you can potentially get a lot of value from his attacks.
-But his lack of being able to immediately attack is probably why he doesn’t see much Standard play.
+But his lack of being able to immediately attack is probably why he saw little Standard play.
 This by no means makes him a bad card overall.

-There is a possible deck for Wildfire Eternal in Standard, however.
-It’s a variation on some of the Approach of the Second Sun combo decks that have seen some success in the past.
+There was a deck for Wildfire Eternal in Standard, however.
+It’s a variation on some of the Approach of the Second Sun combo decks which enjoyed some success.
 Here’s one variation of it on Deckstats called Second Eternal Sun:

 3 Aether Hub

 1 Blighted Cataract